-A few years ago with a group of pilgrims I visited the Mount of the Transfiguration.
+A couple of years ago with a group of pilgrims from Our Lady of Victories parish in Christchurch, I visited the Mount of the Transfiguration.
 It is not too far from the Sea of Galilee, and from every direction it rises distinctively from the plain landscape as a solitary hill.
-I took the picture above from the bus window.

 In a similar way, the account of the Transfiguration of Jesus rises up as if from nowhere in the Gospels.
 We have Jesus preaching, teaching and performing miracles that have an effect on some but not on others, then, all of a sudden Jesus is speaking with the Old Testament prophets Moses and Elijah and his clothes become ‘dazzlingly white, whiter than any earthly bleacher could make them’.

 Our contemporary and practical minds might prefer to dismiss the Transfiguration of Jesus as a bit of unnecessary magic.
-Perhaps our attachment to our own limited and safe vision dismiss such a pragmatic response.
+We need to dismiss such a pragmatic response.

 The Transfiguration of Jesus is the event that opens the door between earthly ordinariness, (days and weeks of routine and mundane and struggling existence), and the divine eternity.
 In this moment Peter, James and John got a taste of something more; so much so that they could not even put it into words and did not speak of the event when they went down the mountain.